 - Dark-Field Microscope.

 B. Electron Microscope

 Electron Microscope is further classified into three categories such as;

 - Confocal Microscope

 Compound microscopes are further subdivided into various different types of microscopes that vary in their optical configurations, price, and intended purpose.

 The compound microscopes are works on the principle that when a tiny specimen to be magnified is placed just beyond the focus of its objective lens, a virtual, inverted and highly magnified image of the object are formed at the least distance of distinct vision from the eye held close to the eyepiece.

 Mechanism of Compound Microscope

-Compound microscopes create an image of specimen by these following steps;
+Compound microscopes create a sharp image of specimen by these following steps;

 - First of all, a specimen is placed between the objective and condenser lens.